yi-shiuan-tung/tractor/README.md

 - Engine implements the full ruleset and allows only valid plays
 - Supports variable number of players and variable number of decks
 - Supports find-a-friend version
-- Supports special "does-it-fly" plays
+- Supports leading with a set of top cards (special "does it fly" plays)
 - Supports take-backs
 - Sound notifications on your turn
 - Shows the currently winning player in each trick